joeyrlee/Toy-Problems/Binary Search Tree Checker/README.md

-### Given a tree as input, evaluate whether or not it qualifies as a binary tree.
+### Given a tree as input, evaluate whether or not it is a valid binary search tree.